-Health Insurance: Coverage that provides for the payments of benefits as a result of sickness or injury.
+Health Insurance: Coverage that provides for the payments of benefits because of sickness or injury.
 It includes insurance for losses from accident, medical expense, disability, or accidental death and dismemberment.

-Health Insurance Portability and Accountability Act of 1996 (HIPAA): This legislation is aimed, in part, at protecting the privacy and confidentially of patient information.
+Health Insurance Portability and Accountability Act of 1996 (HIPAA): This legislation is aimed, in part, at protecting the privacy and confidentiality of patient information.
 "Patient" means any recipient of public or private health care, including behavioral health care services.

-Healthy Michigan Plan: An 1115 Demonstration project that provides health care benefits to individuals who are: aged 19-64 years; have income at or below 133% of the federal poverty level under the Modified Adjusted Gross Income methodology; do not qualify or are not enrolled in Medicare or Medicaid; are not pregnant at the time of application; and are residents of the State of Michigan.
-Individuals meeting Healthy Michigan Plan eligibility requirements may also be eligible for behavioral health and substance abuse services.
+Healthy Michigan Plan: This plan provides health care benefits to individuals who are: aged 19-64 years; have income at or below 133% of the federal poverty level under the Modified Adjusted Gross Income methodology; do not qualify or are not enrolled in Medicare or Medicaid; are not pregnant at the time of application; and are residents of the State of Michigan.
+Individuals meeting Healthy Michigan Plan eligibility requirements may also be eligible for behavioral health services.
 The Michigan Medicaid Provider Manual contains complete definitions of the available services as well as eligibility criteria and provider qualifications.
-The Manual may be accessed MedicaidProviderManual.pdf (state.mi.us). service staff can help you access the manual and/or information from it.
+The Manual may be accessed at: Healthy Michigan Plan Customer Service staff can help you access the manual and/or information from it.